gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 It is true.

-Every Russian writer who came after Gogol — Dostoevsky, Turgenev, Tolstoy, Chekhov — emerged from the literary universe that *The Overcoat* (1842) created: the universe of the small man, the bureaucratic labyrinth, the city as indifferent monster, the soul crushed by paperwork and poverty until it becomes almost nothing — and then, in the moment of becoming nothing, becomes everything.
+Every Russian writer who came after Gogol
+(Dostoevsky, Turgenev, Tolstoy, Chekhov) emerged from the literary universe that *The Overcoat* (1842) created: the universe of the small man, the bureaucratic labyrinth, the city as indifferent monster, the soul crushed by paperwork and poverty until it becomes almost nothing, and then, in the moment of becoming nothing, becomes everything.